cdoremus/deno-fresh-oauth/README.md

 }
 ```

-**TODO:** Using the access token to get user information
+Finally, the access token is used to get user information from Github in the

-Finally, the access token is used to get user information from Github.......
+`callback.ts` route's handler function.
+Here's what happens there:

 ```ts
 // routes/callback.ts